-Scout Falls Trail is a 4.2 mile moderately trafficked out and back trail located near Alpine, Utah that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.
+Scout Falls via Mount Timpanogos Trail is a 4.2 mile moderately trafficked out and back trail located near Alpine, Utah that features a waterfall and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until October.

 Beautiful trail.
 So glad I read the reviews before or I wouldn't have known where the trailhead was.
 Just stick to the Timp trail and pass the ranger box.
 The trail was easy for my little ones but the difficulty came in the last bit to actually see the falls but they bravely climbed the rocks and got their view of the waterfall.